How To Replace The Fuel Filter Of A First Generation Ford Focus

 If you’re using a floor jack and jackstands, place the automatic transaxle in Park or the manual transaxle in 1st gear.
 Firmly set the parking brake, lift the passenger’s side of the car at the jack point, which should be indicated by an arrow or triangle shape underneath the car.
 Once elevated, place the jack stands under the car to ensure it doesn’t fall or slip.
 If you’re using ramps, drive onto the ramps until the rear of the car is securely supported.
 Place the automatic transaxle in Park or the manual transaxle in 1st gear.
 Firmly set the parking brake.

-On 2005 models, disconnect the fuel line by depressing this type of quick release tabs.
+On 2005 models, disconnect the fuel line by depressing this type of quick release tab.

 The fuel filter will be secured to the car using a bracket.
 Using a wrench, remove the fuel filter bracket.
 At this point, you can easily remove the fuel filter.

 Place the new filter in the bracket and bolt it in place.
-Make sure the filter is facing the right direction.
+Make sure the filter is facing the correct direction.
 New filters usually have an arrow to note this.

 Lubricate the fuel tube fittings with clean engine oil.
-Align the fuel tube fittings and press together until a click is heard and then pull on the fittings to make sure they are fully engaged.
+Align the fuel tube fittings and press them together until they seat.
+It will make a click sound.
+Then test by pulling on the fittings to make sure they are securely connected.

 Reconnect the battery ground cable and re-insert the fuel pump fuse.